kbroman/Tools4RR/04_Git/GitCommands/git_notes.md

 You can use `git commit -a` to commit all changes to files that are currently being tracked (skipping the `git add`).

+Get a summary of previous commits with `git log`:

+    git log
+    git log -2                            # [last 2 commits]
+    git log -2 -p                         # [-p shows what's changed] git log -2 --stat                     # [no. lines added/removed] git log --pretty=oneline              # [one-line summary]
+    git log --pretty=format:"%h - %an, %ar : %s"

 Diff is really useful for seeing what you've changed, and to see what's changed between different versions.
-You can refer to commits by a tag (see next section), by the initial part of the "hash", or by branch.
+You can refer to commits by a tag (see next section), by the initial part of the "SHA hash", or by branch.
+You can look at just changes in a given file.
+If you use [GitX](http://gitx.frim.nl/) for Mac, you can pipe the `git diff` output to gitx.

     git diff
+    git diff 7d9fbc
+    git diff 7d9fbc..9952b
+    git diff 1.16-6
     git diff 1.16-6 R/est.map.R
     git diff 1.16-6 R/est.map.R | gitx
-    git diff --name-status master..devel  #
+    git diff --name-status master..devel

 ### Tagging